 Their class of 21 is split equally among three schools – Bishop McGuinness, Mount St. Mary and Harding Fine Arts.
 All three are really terrific schools.
 I could have probably have been happy with each one for different reasons, but in the end, we chose McGuinness.
 We felt like it was the best choice for Juliette given her strengths and interests, but there was still sadness in not picking the other two.

 Juliette with Sr. Joseph Marie.
 She organized both the science fair and poetry festival at Villa Teresa every year.
-These activities had a big influence on Juliette, especially the science fairs.
-Shewon top ratings every single year and for the last two years advanced to competition at BishopMcGuinness and then University of Central Oklahoma.
+These activities had a big influence on Juliette, especially science fairs.
+She won top ratings every single year and for the last two years advanced to competition at BishopMcGuinness and then the University of Central Oklahoma.

 Juliette credits Sr. Joseph Marie for her interest in the science fairs.
 We definitely had some interesting projects over the years from testing the levels of Vitamin C in different orange juices and drinks to collecting all our potato peelings for composting.
 One year she tested different sunscreens and this year her project covered the curdling rate of various types of milk.
 This picture (far right) was taken just a little over four years ago.

 We’ve lived in our prairie bungalow since the fall of 2004, the majority of Juliette’s childhood.
 This has also been a dream of mine; that my children would grow up in and return to the same house throughout the years.
 We think about selling this house quite often, though.
-The upkeep on historic homes can be overwhelming.
+The upkeep of historic homes can be overwhelming.
 For most special occasions we hang balloons.
 These are the Rosary School colors.
-Happy 8th grade graduation, Juey!
+Happy 8th-grade graduation, Juey!

 I feel so incredibly lucky that Juey was able to attend the same school with Sullivan and Bridgette for two years.
 This is so rare.
 Her presence there with them has been a huge blessing to me.
 I’m really going to miss picking them all up together.